photo 3e3f6a53-a90e-4d49-b74e-62d46b8bdd52_zpsc061bec6.jpg

 Robert E. Smith is a nationally known folk and “outsider” artist.
 His paintings have been featured at New York City’s prestigious Museum of American Folk Art and sold at distinguished galleries coast-to-coast.
 He has also been featured in The Museum of American Folk Art Encyclopedia of Twentieth Century American Folk Art.
 His unique visions, brimming with color, humor and incident, represent a triumph of the imagination over a strenuous and difficult life.
 His version of the Mona Lisa will be recreated as a mural on the McDaniel building in downtown to honor his work.

-Filed Under: Featured
+Filed Under: Entertainment

 Tags: